The soul of Inca Trail treks

 - provision of tents, sleeping bags, mats, cooking equipment and food.

 - by law, a maximum load of 25kg, including a 5kg personal allowance for items such as sleeping bag and clothes.

 - the guide is responsible for the safety of all travellers and porters.

 Intrepid staff care a great deal about the porters who make such a huge contribution to the trekker experience.
 During the trek we encourage various interaction activities with the porters like playing football, playing cards, Quechua lessons, singing songs and on the third day Intrepid travellers prepare tea and serve the porters.

-Each February, training is provided for all of our 100+ porters, with topics like safety, first aid and hygiene.
+Each February, when the Inca Trail is closed for maintenance, training is provided for all of our 100+ porters.
+Topics include safety, first aid and hygiene.
 Plus for all our cooks we bring in chefs who teach them new creative dishes, vegetarian recipes and desserts.
 You can imagine how well this is received by trekkers and it helps to make the food one of the highlights of the trek.

 Each year the Intrepid team fund-raises and prepares Christmas hampers with a selection of non perishable food item products.
 They hold a celebration with hot chocolate and paneton (fruit cake) and give a hamper to each porter as a Christmas gift.
 This is a very special experience, because everybody gets to participate and there is a great response from Intrepid leaders, office staff and travellers.

 For more information on Intrepid Travel’s Peru Porter Policy, please click here.